 - Go to Security Settings > Email > Sender Lists.

-- Inside the Safe Sender list, enter the Portal IP addresses, found in this article.
+- Inside the Safe Sender list, enter the PhishingBox mail IP addresses, found in our Safelisting Basics article

-- From your ProofPoint Enterprise Admin console, click on Email Protection.
+- From your Proofpoint Enterprise portal, click on Email Protection.

 - Select the Organizational Safe List option, located under Spam Protection.